-What worked for Nebraska in 2016 worked just as well in 2017, as the state successfully defended its claim to the Governor's Cup it won last year.
-The recognition is based on the number of projects per capita, and Nebraska gained 110.
+What worked for Nebraska in 2016 worked just as well in 2017 and again in 2018, as the state successfully defended its claim to the Governor's Cup it won in previous years.
+The recognition is based on the number of projects per capita.

-Ask Gov. Ricketts why he thinks Nebraska won Site Selection's facilities race again in 2017, and he'll point first to the workforce.
+Ask Gov. Ricketts why he thinks Nebraska won Site Selection's facilities race again in 2018.